suneel0101/ga-pandas/README.md

 #### Aggregating (90)
 - What is the total dollar amount pending?

-Step:
+Steps:
 1. add a column called Amount that is Quantity times Price
 2. select the subtable where status is pending
-2. sum up the filtered amounts in that subtable
+3. sum up the filtered amounts in that subtable

 #### Pivot table basics (105)
 Pivot tables are a great tool to summarize the dataset.
 Same concept as in Excel.
 Let's try it out